IoT in manufacturing:

 Unilever case study

-In 2019, Unilever partnered with Microsoft to develop a digital twin of its production facilities.
-As a result, the majority of machinery in Unilever factories is now constantly sending data to an IoT-based platform, providing engineers with much better control over the operations.
+In 2019, Unilever began partnering with Microsoft to develop a digital twin of its production facilities.
+As a result, the majority of machinery in Unilever factories is now constantly sending data to an IoT-based platform, providing engineers with comprehensive control over the operations.
 For example, in one instance, the digital twin is using data to assess how long it takes to produce a bottle of shampoo, which helps engineers to optimize the manufacturing process.
 Similarly, the digital twin now helps control the moisture levels in Unilever’s soap-making machine, enabling consistent product quality.
 After adopting a digital twin in its facility in Brazil, Unilever saves $2.8 million yearly due to reduced energy consumption and increased productivity.

 Volkswagen